sriinampudi/Leetcoding/README.md

 - The solutions are primarily in Python
 - You can use this as a refernce for your Interview Prep Journey or in general problem solving
 - Currently availabe: [Easy](https://leetcode.com/problemset/algorithms/?difficulty=Easy) Problems , [Medium](https://leetcode.com/problemset/algorithms/?difficulty=Medium) Problems
+- There might be solutions which are much more efficent in terms of space and time complexity or even brevity of code
+- Feel free to add your own!

 <p align="center"><img width=40% src="https://media.giphy.com/media/gjaJ4I9CdwBBTbY4W1/giphy.gif"></p>